chartjs/Chart.js/docs/getting-started/v3-migration.md

 ##### Changed in Ticks

-* `Scale.afterBuildTicks` now has no parameters like the other callbacks
+* `Scale.afterBuildTicks` now has no parameters like the other callbacks.
-* `Scale.buildTicks` is now expected to return tick objects
+* `Scale.buildTicks` is now expected to return tick objects.
 * `Scale.convertTicksToLabels` was renamed to `generateTickLabels`.
-It is now expected to set the label property on the ticks given as input
+It is now expected to set the label property on the ticks given as input.
-* `Scale.ticks` now contains objects instead of strings
+* `Scale.ticks` now contains objects instead of strings.
 * When the `autoSkip` option is enabled, `Scale.ticks` now contains only the non-skipped ticks instead of all ticks.
-* Ticks are now always generated in monotonically increasing order
+* Ticks are now always generated in monotonically increasing order.

 ##### Changed in Time Scale

-* `getValueForPixel` now returns milliseconds since the epoch
+* `getValueForPixel` now returns milliseconds since the epoch.

 #### Changed in Controllers